 - If there is someone with you in the locker room, and if you are comfortable doing so, ask them to wait for you, so you will not be showering alone. - Immediately report all incidents of voyeurism to Campus Safety. - If you encounter an intruder: - Call loudly for help.
-Your call for assistance should carry into the hallway. - Keep out of the intruder's way, and do not attempt to prevent the intruder from leaving. - Try to exit the locker room quickly. - Observe the intruder so you can later describe the person. - Immediately notify the police by using an emergency phone to dial 911.
+Your call for assistance should carry into the hallway. - Keep out of the intruder's way, and do not attempt to prevent the intruder from leaving. - Try to exit the locker room quickly. - Observe the intruder so you can later describe the person. - Immediately notify the police by dialing 911.